dotnet/jitutils/doc/diffs.md

 Only one of `--tests` or `--benchmarks` can be specified.

-If `--tests` or `--benchmarks` is specified, you must also specify `--test_root` so the tool knows where to find the test tree you wish to use.
+If `--tests` or `--benchmarks` is specified, you may also specify `--test_root` so the tool knows where to find the test tree you wish to use, or use the computed default for `--test_root`.

 To generate diffs for everything jit-diff knows how to diff, use both `--frameworks` and `--tests`.